gulrak/filesystem/README.md

 * Bugfix for [#27](https://github.com/gulrak/filesystem/issues/27), the
   `fs::path::preferred_seperator` declaration was not compiling on pre C++17 compilers and no test accessed it, to show the problem.
-Fixed it to an construction C++11 compiler should accep and added a test that is successfull on all combinations tested.
+Fixed it to an construction C++11 compiler should accept and added a test that is successful on all combinations tested.
 * Bugfix for [#29](https://github.com/gulrak/filesystem/issues/29), stricter
-  warning settings where choosen and resulting warnings where fixed.
+  warning settings where chosen and resulting warnings where fixed.

 ### [v1.2.4](https://github.com/gulrak/filesystem/releases/tag/v1.2.4)